quantumx-apps/filebrowserDocs/content/en/docs/user-guides/Office Integration/basic-docker-setup.md

 integrations:
   office:
     url: "http://localhost"  # OnlyOffice accessible from browser
-    internalUrl: "http://onlyoffice" # corrosponds to the onlyoffice container name
+    internalUrl: "http://onlyoffice" # this is the dns name for the docker network so communication happens over docker network.
     secret: "TevrjpRNMmKC0JxAwY7iZ2VXLrvG1gue"  # Same secret as OnlyOffice
     viewOnly: false